Kyriosity/read-write/README+/software/design/drive/README.md

 ## DDD (Design Driven Design)

+EVERY DEV IS DD explicit or not, obfuscated or not.

 TDD and **D**omain **D**riven **D**esign are perfect matches and will boost each other.
 With _design hat_ on one will draught domain objects, their functions, and relations, which one wearing the _"test" hat_ will mock and stub, develop the syntax of their reference, and give essential feedback.

 There are many impressive stories of DDD to learn from, to which I can only supplement the next notice: